alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-31-ruling-on-writing-fiction.md

 hijri: Dhul-Hijjah 11, 1441 AH
 lang: en
 note: true
-excerpt: "It is Haram (prohibited) for a person to write such false stories.
+summary: "It is Haram (prohibited) for a person to write such false stories.
 The stories mentioned the Qur'an, the Sunnah and other factual stories suffice and serve as moral lessons."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz